cesanta/mongoose-os-docs/mos/howtos/trix.md

 static void timer_cb(void *arg) {
   char buf[100];
   struct json_out out = JSON_OUT_BUF(buf, sizeof(buf));
-  // Data must be a JSON array.
-Each element of the array will be inserted into
-  // a spreadsheet cell.
-Here, we have only one value in an array. json_printf(&out, "[%d]", mgos_get_free_heap_size());
+  json_printf(&out, "[%d]", mgos_get_free_heap_size());
   mg_connect_http(mgos_get_mgr(), NULL, NULL, s_url, NULL, buf);
   (void) arg;